dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 If an HTTP/2 connection is established, [HttpRequest.Protocol](xref:Microsoft.AspNetCore.Http.HttpRequest.Protocol*) reports `HTTP/2`.

-HTTP/2 is disabled by default.
+Starting with .NET Core 3.0, HTTP/2 is enabled by default.
 For more information on configuration, see the [Kestrel options](#kestrel-options) and [ListenOptions.Protocols](#listenoptionsprotocols) sections.

 ## When to use Kestrel with a reverse proxy